I’ve never been one to regularly splurge on salon visits. I recently got my hair redone, but let me tell you… it was months overdue!

 They’re a little more expensive, but glass files are the best way to go according to top celebrity stylists.
 It’s more gentle on the nail and it will last for years!

-I found this one with over 7,600 Amazon reviews and it looks like a great option.
+I found this one [multiple options for this link and attached to the picture above] with over 10,300 Amazon reviews and it looks like a great option.
 It even comes with a carrying case!

 You should also always file your nails from the corner to the middle.
 Think of your nail as two sections and sweep the file from the outside to the inside.
 Oh, and don’t saw!
 It will just create unwanted breakage.

 If you have trouble “staying in the lines” when working with your opposite hand, you can avoid a messy clean-up with Vaseline.
 Just dip a Q-tip in the jelly and outline your nails.
 When you mess up, wait until the paint dries and brush it right off!

 You can also line your nails with some classic Scotch tape, but I think it the Vaseline is much easier to apply.

 Opt For Quality Nail Polish for Your Home Manicure

 I get it.
 Those $2 nail polishes at the store are super tempting and some of the colors are gorgeous!
 But often, with a cheap product comes a dull polish that will chip.